-- A lack of clarity remains and is reported in several countries (over 60 countries) regarding the level of access to the vaccine that different categories of migrants already have or will be able to have in practice.
-This can be due to: - Campaigns still being only in the beginning stages or not having begun at all in some countries - Absence of NDVP in the country or NDVP was not shared with WHO, IOM or other partners - Many NDVPs mention priority groups without breaking down the various population categories within those groups, therefore getting clarity on the level of migrant inclusion can be challenging.
-In some cases, IOM's attempts to get the clear information directly from the vaccination focal authorities were not fruitful. - Discrepancies observed between the NDVP analysis and the in-practice analysis can be explained as follows: - Many NDVPs may imply the inclusion of migrants in the priority groups for vaccination without necessarily mentioning them explicitly. - There can be differences in the terminology used across NDVPs and potential lack of alignment with IOM's/WHO's terminology. - In some cases, policies may intend to be migrant-inclusive but realities may present aspects and processes that policymakers did not consider as barriers for some categories of migrants. - Additionally, IOM has noted that some policymakers prefer to avoid publicizing the intention to include migrants in the campaigns for various reasons (for example to avoid xenophobic reactions in the general population). - IOM is monitoring the situation closely at all levels and from various angles.
+- A lack of clarity remains and is reported in several countries (over 45 countries) regarding the level of access to the vaccine that different categories of migrants already have or will be able to have in practice.
+This can be due to: - Absence of NDVP in the country or NDVP was not shared with WHO, IOM or other partners - Many NDVPs mention priority groups without breaking down the various population categories within those groups, therefore getting clarity on the level of migrant inclusion can be challenging.
+In some cases, IOM's attempts to get the clear information directly from the vaccination focal authorities were not fruitful. - Discrepancies observed between the NDVP analysis, and the in-practice analysis can be explained as follows: - There can be differences in the terminology used across NDVPs and potential lack of alignment with IOM's/WHO's terminology. - o In some cases, policies may intend to be migrant-inclusive but realities may present aspects and processes that policymakers did not consider as barriers for some categories of migrants. - Additionally, IOM has noted that some policymakers prefer to avoid publicizing the intention to include migrants in the campaigns for various reasons (for example to avoid xenophobic reactions in the general population). - IOM is monitoring the situation closely at all levels and from various angles.